Higher order Magnus expansions for driven two-level quantum dynamics: Floquet Quasienergies and the Rabi model

 Here "HeunC" denotes Heun's confluent function\cite{NIST:DLMF}, which is implemented in standard mathematical software packages and/or can be programmed via Taylor expansion.
 In Fig.~\ref{fig:eps_exact} the exact analytical quasienergy \(\epsilon(\Delta, g=1)\) is depicted as a function of \(\Delta\).
 As shown by the magnifying view in panel (b) of the figure, near the boundary of the first Brillouin zone (extending from -0.5 to 0.5) crossings are avoided, as to be expected from the argument given in Appendix~\ref{sec:crossing_app}.

 We note in passing that the exact quasienergies can also be calculated numerically by diagonalizing the so-called Floquet matrix \cite{FGbook}.
-Especially for large values of $g$, the number of 2x2 sub-matrices to be taken into account to achieve convergence increases considerably, however.
+Especially for large values of $g$, the number of 2x2 sub-matrices to be taken into account to achieve convergence of the final result increases considerably, however.